Luna-in-Syd/ArchAnalyse/README.md

 # ArchAnalyse — Architectural Analyzing Intelligence System

-A web application for analyzing architectural floor plans, based on the SegWallFormer model and jointly developed by UNSW and URBANSPEC ENGINEERING PTY LTD. A three-person team from UNSW (Listed in no particular order).
+A web application for analyzing architectural floor plans, based on the SegFloorFormer model and jointly developed by UNSW and URBANSPEC ENGINEERING PTY LTD. A three-person team from UNSW (Listed in no particular order).

 **Hiking (Huaiqin) Shi · Boning Zhang · Luna (Ruitong) Zhang**